kchndesign/lawconnect-landing-page/README.md

 ## [Find this project hosted here](https://codesandbox.io/p/github/kchndesign/lawconnect-landing-page/main)

-This is a mock landing page that usees create-react-app with the typescript template.
+This is a mock landing page that uses create-react-app with the typescript template.
 It was built to demonstrate my ability to recreate an Adobe XD mockup as well as my current knowledge in front end development.
 This was a task given to me during the recruitment process for a junior front end web developer